Pergola Post Anchoring

 |Sizes||Base Steel Gauge||H1||Steel Base Diameter||H2||A||W|

 |9 1/4" x 9 1/4"||1/4"||10" x 10"||5/8"||20"||13"||35"||20"||42"|

 Note: At least 3-1/2" clearance between edge and steel to be filled by concrete.

 We have installed our structure in Hurricane areas with the Hurricane Wind Anchor kit shown above.
 It is rated to withstand winds of up to 150 mph.
-The Hurricane Wind Anchors are normally installed in a 30 inch deep concrete pour (or 48" if your posts are 9 1/4" x 9 1/4" or 11 1/4" x 11 1/4") and place a significant portion of the anchor in concrete underground as shown in the drawings above.
+The Hurricane Wind Anchors are also made from 100% Stainless steel.
+They are normally installed in at a 30 inch minimum depth (or 48" if your posts are 9 1/4" x 9 1/4" or 11 1/4" x 11 1/4").
+They place a significant portion of the anchor in concrete underground as shown in the drawings above.
 For best results, we recommend doing the concrete work at least 3 days ahead of the Structure install so the concrete will cure prior to attaching the Structure to it.
 You then place the wood posts in the cradle and bolt the wood to the anchor.
 We supply wood trim pieces to hide the metal hardware completely so the bottom of the posts look like they have a wooden boot around them when installation is complete.

 Note: If your Structure is placed in a snow area, the concrete must be 6 inches below the frost line